HolosDev/CEREScript-Core01/README.md

 CEREScript-Core
 ====

-CEREScript only for control some state DB
+CEREScript-Core only for control some state DB
+Also, we provide a basic reference interpreter.

 ## Features